MagicBrowse

 3. magicbrowse act "<goal>" --use-vision — same goal, navigator with screenshots.
 Use only when the user is comfortable sending screenshots/page context for this workflow.
 Vision is a retry mode for the same task; keep the granule.

 4. magicbrowse observe + primitivesclick <target-id>, type <target-id> <text>, fill <target-id> <value>, select <target-id> <option-text>, press <keys>.
-Use only when vision-mode act cannot make progress, or when single-element precision is required. press is global — click first if focus matters.
+Use only when vision-mode act cannot make progress, or when single-element precision is required.
+A primitive completed result means the direct action ran; it is not a semantic proof that the intended page state changed.
+Re-run observe before the next decision. press is global — click first if focus matters.

 5. Surface failure to the user.